 Permits, reservations, and fees

-A backcountry permit is required for overnight stays in the backcountry at E.C.
+You need a backcountry permit for any overnight stay in the backcountry at E.C.
 Manning Park.
 To learn more about getting a permit, visit the backcountry permit registration page.

 The backcountry camping fee is $5 per person per night for everyone six years of age or older.
 Children younger than six camp for free.
-This fee is the same for a general backcountry permit or a Buckhorn Campground reservation.
+This fee is the same for a general backcountry permit or a formal campground reservation.

-Peak-season camping reservations for Buckhorn Campground must be made in advance through the BC Parks reservation service.
+Peak-season camping reservations for Buckhorn, Kicking Horse, and Frosty Creek must be made in advance through our reservation service.
 Reservations cannot be booked at the park.

 Responsible recreation

-Backcountry camping in E.C.
-Manning Park is only allowed at designated campgrounds.
+Backcountry camping in this park is allowed only at designated campgrounds.
 Many of these are at high elevations and are not accessible until late June or early July.
-Check the trail report for the latest conditions:
+See the E.C.
+Manning Park safety info for the latest conditions.

 All the backcountry campgrounds are close to creeks or other water sources.
 We recommend you treat water from these sources before using it.
 During summer, some water sources may dry up, so always bring a back-up supply.

-Please practice Leave No Trace wilderness ethics on any trip to British Columbia’s backcountry.
+Please practice Leave No Trace outdoor ethics on any trip to British Columbia’s backcountry.
 Take all garbage and other waste with you when you leave.
 If you pack it in, pack it out.
+For more information, see our backcountry guide.

 Buckhorn